 God created this universe and entered into it to save humanity.
-The Cross was both necessary and sufficient to make salvation possible for all mankind.
-Thus, the Cross was necessary (I explain why the Cross was necessary here).
-Since the cross was necessary to accomplish His goal, if God were not going to violate human freedom and responsibility — as to not violate love — then, perhaps Jesus did not want certain people to comprehend His teachings at that time, but that does not imply that He NEVER wanted them to comprehend the gospel.
+The atoning death of Christ was both necessary and sufficient to make salvation possible for all mankind.
+Thus, the Cross was necessary (I explain why the atonement was necessary here).
+Since the Cross was necessary to accomplish His goal, if God were not going to violate human freedom and responsibility — as to not violate love — then, perhaps Jesus did not want certain people to comprehend His teachings at that time, but that does not imply that He NEVER wanted them to comprehend the gospel.

 Consider this: Jesus needed the Pharisees to crucify Him.
 He knew that if He did not speak in parables (and was more clear) that some would freely choose to follow Him at that moment.
 This does not mean that the confused Pharisees could not or would not comprehend and choose to follow Him at a later point in time after the crucifixion.